 So one by one, for this last seven years I sat by the beds of some 2,000+ people now dead.
 I lived life with them for a while.
 Their families laughed and loved, cried, argued and prayed.
 Their time was God’s own gift to me during those years with my dear hospice team.
 From my team, I listened and learned about mental health, medicine, grief and death.
 I grew into a life lived to serve others, lending whatever gifts we possess to them in faith and with love.

-I’m not much of a guitarist, but I’ve got a live soul.
+I’m not much of a guitarist, but I’ve got a steady heart beat.
 I play by ear.
 I listen by eye.
 And here lately, sometimes my fingers sing words to sustain weary souls.